-Want to keep some emergency food in your car in case of breakdowns, getting stranded, or in case you need to bug out?
+Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 Most food – even “emergency food” – will go bad very quickly in your car.
 But there are still lots of options.

 Here’s what you need to know about car emergency food, including the best foods, which foods to avoid, and some planning tips.
 You might also want to read: Winter Vehicle Emergency Kit Checklist